What Is Medical Malpractice?

 Surgical Errors

 Surgery is a high-pressure environment that requires doctors and nurses to be at the top of their game.
-If a surgeon, anesthesiologist, or other member of the O.R. makes a mistake, it can cause the patient to suffer severe or fatal injuries.
+If a surgeon, anesthesiologist, or other member of the operating room (O.R.) team fails to meet accepted standards of care, the patient can suffer severe or even fatal injuries.

 Some examples of surgical malpractice include: